 - Receiver development: Laboratories for development of sensitive radio receivers.

-Onsala Space Observatory is hosted by Department of Earth and Space Sciences at Chalmers University of Technology, and is operated on behalf of the Swedish Research Council.
+Onsala Space Observatory is hosted by Department of Space, Earth and Environment at Chalmers University of Technology, and is operated on behalf of the Swedish Research Council.
 There are particularly strong links to the Department's research groups in Advanced receiver development, Radio astronomy and astrophysics, Space geodesy and geodynamics, and Global environmental measurements and modelling.

 The observatory was founded in 1949 by professor Olof Rydbeck.

 Professor John Conway, email: email@example.com, phone: +46 31 772 5503

 Kjell Möller, chairman

 Claes Fransson, Stockholm University